PressPage/breakpoint-test/README.md

 ## Setup

-### 1. Forking the Project
+### 1. Download the Project

-Fork the project from [GitHub Repository](https://github.com/PressPage/breakpoint-test).
-This will create a copy of the project in your GitHub account.
+Download the project at this [link](https://github.com/PressPage/breakpoint-test/archive/refs/heads/master.zip)

+In case you need it this is the link to the repo [GitHub Repository](https://github.com/PressPage/breakpoint-test).
+.
+It's important that you create your own repo and work on it.

 ### 2. Setting up Your Repository

-Push any changes to your **forked repository**.
+Create a new repository in your personal GitHub account.
 Make sure your repository is **private** and grant us access for review.
+Please do not fork it or clone it!
+Push an initial commit to your new repository, with the content of the downloaded files then make the necessary changes and commit them separately.
+You can then create a new pull request from your repository.

 ### 3. Running the Project